enfantbenidedieu/scientistmetrics/README.md

 ## About scientistmetrics

-**scientistmetrics** is a `Python` python package for calculating correlation amongst categorical variables
+**scientistmetrics** is a `Python` python package for calculating correlation amongst categorical variables.

 ## Why scientistmetrics?